Mathis Petrovich

 Introduction

-I am an ELLIS PhD student in the IMAGINE computer vision team of École des Ponts ParisTech (ENPC) and in the Perceiving Systems Department of Max Planck Institute for Intelligent Systems (MPI-IS).
-I am co-advised by Gül Varol (ENPC) and Michael J. Black (MPI).
-My PhD topic is to generate realistic and diverse human body motion in a controllable way (given labels or text instructions), and to create text-motion joint latent spaces.
+I am an Applied Research Scientist at NVIDIA in the Toronto AI Lab, and work on text-to-3D human motion synthesis.
+I received my ELLIS PhD from the École des Ponts ParisTech (ENPC), where I worked in the IMAGINE computer vision team.
+I also worked in close collaboration with the Perceiving Systems Department of Max Planck Institute for Intelligent Systems (MPI-IS).
+My co-advisors were Gül Varol (ENPC) and Michael J. Black (MPI) and my PhD topic was to generate realistic and diverse human body motion in a controllable way (given labels or text instructions), and to create text-motion joint latent spaces.
 Throughout my PhD, I interned at NVIDIA.
-Before that, I studied at the École normale supérieure Paris-Saclay where I obtained a BS degree in Computer Science and the MVA MS degree.
+Before my PhD, I studied at the École normale supérieure Paris-Saclay.

 News